 Techniques your physio may use to increase ROM include joint mobilisations, specific muscle releases and heat.
 You will also have home exercises to do to keep you improving between sessions.

 Often when you have the muscles around the neck that tighten up, they put increased stress on different levels of vertebrae.
 Tight muscles also make the job of other muscle harder and cause too much load on joints.
 Tight muscles may even change the way you move and cause a dysfunction in the upper cervical spine, further sensitising the brainstem.
 Therefore it is important to get your full muscle length back to stop all this from happening.

-Poor posture makes the stabilising muscles at the front of your neck & your upper back become weak, leading to continuation of poor posture & headaches.
-Now that your muscle length & movement patterns have been corrected it is important to strengthen these muscles to make sure you keep correct posture & minimise the risk of future problems.
+Poor posture makes the stabilising muscles at the front of your neck and your upper back become weak, leading to continuation of poor posture and headaches.
+Now that your muscle length and movement patterns have been corrected it is important to strengthen these muscles to make sure you keep correct posture and minimise the risk of future problems.

-As you return to your normal activities & sport it is important to strengthen you in the positions required for these activities.
-It may be as simple as strengthening in the sitting position to allow you to work at a desk more comfortably, or adding in weights & more complex exercises if you play a specific sport.
+As you return to your normal activities and sport it is important to strengthen you in the positions required for these activities.
+It may be as simple as strengthening in the sitting position to allow you to work at a desk more comfortably, or adding in weights and more complex exercises if you play a specific sport.

-Many clients find that seeing one of our Exercise Physiologists, Strength & Conditioning coaches or Personal Trainers is a great way to build strength, ability & confidence for a smooth return to full sporting activity.
-If Pilates is more your style then our great Sports Pilates program is an ideal way for you to continue to build your stability & strength.
-As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer & reducing your risk of future injury.
+Many clients find that seeing one of our Exercise Physiologists, Strength and Conditioning coaches or Personal Trainers is a great way to build strength, ability and confidence for a smooth return to full sporting activity.
+If Pilates is more your style then our great Sports Pilates program is an ideal way for you to continue to build your stability and strength.
+As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer and reducing your risk of future injury.